 Whether you’re on your way to Granny’s house or just headed to pick up the kids from school, this hooded scarf has got you covered.
 With beautiful texture and pixie style, this one needs to go on your “have to make this one” list!
-Thanks so much to Kati from Hooked by Kati for sharing this free crochet pattern for our 30 Days of Cozy event!
+Thanks so much to Kati from Hooked by Kati for sharing this free crochet pattern for our Best of 30 Days of Cozy event!

 Meet Kati Brown